emilniklas/colonel/README.md

  * This is used below for extracting options from a
  * YAML configuration file.
  *
- * `PartialValidator` means that the input object does
+ * `Validator` means that the input object does
  * not need to result in a complete options object.
  */
-class GreetPartialValidator implements PartialValidator<GreetOptions> {
+class GreetValidator implements Validator<GreetOptions> {
   /**
    * A `Partial<T>` object is simply a type alias for
    * `{ [P in keyof T]?: T[P] }`.
 That means the